 Limited USB usage

-Starting with DSM 7, Synology sheds support for third-party USB dongles.
-Consequently, you can only use a server's USB ports to host storage devices, such as portable drives.
+Starting with DSM 7, Synology will no longer support third-party USB dongles.
+Consequently, you can only use a server’s USB ports to host storage devices, such as portable drives.
+There are no longer options to add a USB-based network or Wi-Fi adapters.

 The takeaway